Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for New Braunfels Mattress

-• Give any new mattress a consistent break-in window before you judge it; early firmness can shift after regular use.
+• Give a new mattress a real break-in period before you judge it; the feel can settle after regular sleep.

-• If you sleep hot, start by changing bedding (lighter comforter, breathable sheets) before you blame the mattress.
+• If you sleep hot, start with breathable sheets and a lighter comforter before blaming the mattress.

-• If edge sitting feels weak, place a sturdy bench or chair nearby; it’s a practical workaround for daily shoes/socks routines.
+• If edge sitting feels weak, use a nearby bench or chair for daily shoes-and-socks routines.

 FAQs